technology-toolbox/website/content/services/sharepoint-architecture-and-development.md

 how your SharePoint platform is expected to evolve over time to support additional workloads.

-For businesses who have already deployed Microsoft Office SharePoint Server 2007, we can provide similar assistance to create a migration plan for upgrading to SharePoint 2010.
+For businesses who have already deployed SharePoint, we can provide similar assistance to create a migration plan for upgrading to SharePoint 2019 or migrating to Microsoft 365.

 ## SharePoint Development